chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 commit: '27e1538'
 ---

 We’ll build our UI following a [Component-Driven Development](https://www.componentdriven.org/) (CDD) methodology.
-It’s a process that builds UIs from the “bottom up” starting with components and ending with screens.
+It’s a process that builds UIs from the “bottom-up”, starting with components and ending with screens.
 CDD helps you scale the amount of complexity you’re faced with as you build out the UI.

 ## Task

 ![Task component in three states](/intro-to-storybook/task-states-learnstorybook.png)

-`TaskComponent` is the core component in our app.
+`Task` is the core component of our app.
 Each task displays slightly differently depending on exactly what state it’s in.
 We display a checked (or unchecked) checkbox, some information about the task, and a “pin” button, allowing us to move tasks up and down the list.
 Putting this together, we’ll need these props:

 - `title` – a string describing the task
-- `state` - which list is the task currently in and is it checked off?
+- `state` - which list is the task currently in, and is it checked off?

-As we start to build `TaskComponent`, we first write our test states that correspond to the different types of tasks sketch above.
-Then we use Storybook to build the component in isolation using mocked data.
-We’ll “visual test” the component’s appearance given each state as we go.
+As we start to build `Task`, we first write our test states that correspond to the different types of tasks sketched above.
+Then we use Storybook to create the component in isolation using mocked data.
+We’ll manually test the component’s appearance given each state as we go.

-This process is similar to [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) that we can call “[Visual TDD](https://www.chromatic.com/blog/visual-test-driven-development)”.

 ## Get setup